 Here are a few memories of a much-missed colleague, Peter McOwan.
-If you would like to make your own written tribute to Peter, please go to the memorial book in the Queens' Building Reception on the Mile End campus.
+If you would like to make your own written tribute to Peter, a memorial book is currently at the School of Electronic Engineering and Computer Science Reception, on the 3rd floor of the Peter Landin Building.
+If you're unable to visit please contact firstname.lastname@example.org and we can add your tribute for you.

 When I started working at Queen Mary in December 2013 I was advised to meet Peter, and we did so in early 2014.
 That meeting remains in my memory for so many positive reasons.
 Peter was finishing an email to a student.
 He gently turned to me, smiled, said “Hello”, and then continued “I just need to add a smiley face to this email.
 I always think a smile helps give a student confidence”.
 I felt instantly ‘at home’.
 Our meeting was hugely positive and inspiring, and I left with an ambitious mission as well as feeling among friends.